AresValley/Artemis-DB/static/360/description.md

-PACTOR IV is the newest iteration of the PACTOR series, advancing from PACTOR I-III.
-It is 1.5x-3x faster than PACTOR III, and has 10 speed levels.
+PACTOR III introduces 6 speed levels that provide higher throughput and improved robustness compared to PACTOR I and II.
+PACTOR III is on average 3.5 times faster than PACTOR II.
+With optimal conditions, PACTOR III becomes over 5 times faster.